autotelico/my-method-library/README.md

 ## About the library
-This is an array methods library created by me.
+This is an array methods library created by me, which will be release on npm.

 ## Reason
 JavaScript has many useful array methods, to which I'd like to suggest improvements and new methods I've come up with.